Calculate the shipping cost at checkout based on a product's size and weight, and the real time rates for USPS, UPS, and

 Carrier calculated shipping is available on the Commerce Advanced plan and certain legacy billing plans.
 It's available for domestic shipping within the United States.
 It's not available for shipping to Puerto Rico or the US Virgin Islands.

 Before you begin

 - We don’t currently support custom negotiated rates with carriers.

-- If carrier calculated shipping is enabled, shopping carts will have a 150-item limit to keep shipping estimates accurate.
+- When carrier calculated shipping is enabled, shopping carts have a 150-item limit to keep shipping estimates accurate.
 Without carrier calculated shipping, the limit is 500 items.

 Supported carrier services and containers

 Here are the carrier services you can offer through this integration.
 You can also add custom containers if you ship orders in generic boxes or envelopes.

 You can use these FedEx services through this integration.
-For delivery timing and other information, visit the FedEx's website.
+For delivery timing and other information, visit FedEx's website.